- Total population: 6.1 million

 The IRC’s mission is to provide emergency aid and other support to refugees living in unsafe conditions.
 The IRC also assists vulnerable communities that host refugees.

-We began our work in Lebanon in 2012 as Syrian refugees began fleeing the civil war.
+We began our work in Lebanon in 2012 as people began fleeing the violence that has been ravaging Syria for the last eight years.
 We have been providing economic support, legal services, education and protection for the most vulnerable, including the elderly and people with disabilities.
 The IRC is working in all areas of the country to support refugee and host communities by:

 - operating classrooms and teacher training programs for thousands of Syrian children;